leipzig-troopen/telecom-churn-analysis-ml/README.md

 - `data/`: Contains raw and processed datasets.
 - `notebooks/`: Jupyter notebooks for EDA and experimental modeling.
 - `src/`: Core logic including data preprocessing, visualization, and model training scripts.
-- `models/`: Serialized versions of the optimized models.
 - `requirements.txt`: List of dependencies required to run the environment.

 ## Methodology